-The COVID-19 crisis and government-mandated CQ are expected to continue to have an impact on net sales or revenues from continuing operations especially for commercial leasing and power segments.
+The COVID-19 crisis and government-mandated community quarantine are expected to have an impact on net sales or revenues from continuing operations especially for commercial leasing and power segments.

 (vi) Any significant elements of income or loss that did not arise from the registrant's continuing operations.